Stepfamily: Challenges

-According to James Bray, three of the challenges facing a stepfamily are financial and living arrangements, resolving feelings about the previous marriage and anticipating parenting changes.
+According to James Bray, three of the challenges facing a stepfamily are financial and living arrangements, resolving feelings about the previous marriage, and anticipating parenting changes.
 Research has shown that parents who are constantly fighting with their ex-spouse tend to make their children suffer mentally and emotionally.
 However, parents who are close with their ex-spouse tend to make their new spouse insecure and anxious.

-Additional challenges that a step- or blended family face are those regarding the paternal parents as well as the inherent bond that paternal parents have with their children and vice versa.
-Stepparents often face significant difficulties when interacting with the paternal parent.
-Often, paternal parents feel as though the other man or woman will ultimately replace them.
+Additional challenges that a step- or blended family face are those regarding the inherent bond that biological parents have with their children and vice versa.
+Stepparents often face significant difficulties when interacting with the biological parent of their gender.
+Often, biological parents feel as though the stepfather or stepmother will ultimately replace them in the mind(s) of the child(ren).
 This is a common feeling for a parent when faced with the new circumstance of blended families.

 Legal status

 Although historically stepfamilies are built through the institution of marriage and are legally recognized, it is currently unclear if a stepfamily can be both established and recognized by less-formal arrangements, such as when a man or woman with children cohabits with another man or woman outside of marriage.
 This relationship is becoming more common in all Western countries.

 There appear to be many cultures in which these families are recognized socially as de facto families.
 However, in modern Western culture it is often unclear as to what, if any, social status and protection they enjoy in law.

 The stepparent is a "legal stranger" in most of the U.S. and has no legal right to the minor child no matter how involved in the child's life they are.
 The biological parents (and, where applicable, adoptive parents) hold that privilege and responsibility.
 If the biological parent does not give up their parental rights and custody of the child, the other parent's subsequent marriage cannot create a parental relationship without the biological parent's written consent before a "child" reaches adulthood.
 In most cases, the stepparent can not be ordered to pay child support.

 Stepparents generally do not have the authority to give legal consent to medical treatment for a stepchild, unless the stepparent has legally adopted the child or been designated a legal guardian.
 A child's parents or legal guardians may sign a statement authorizing a third party to consent to medical care.

-With regard to unmarried couples, one can easily imagine such social and legal recognition, most notably in the case of common law marriage.
-Unmarried couples today may also find social recognition locally through community consensus.

-Still, it is not at all clear what formal parenting roles, rights, responsibilities and social etiquette should exist between stepparents and their stepchildren.
-This often leaves the parents in unexpected conflicts with each other, their former spouses and the children.